Due to the passing of Her Majesty Queen Elizabeth II, no Council meetings will be held before Wednesday 28 September 2022.

-We use personal data in circumstances where:
+We use personal data where:

 We use special personal data in circumstances where: